Multiple Access Channel Simulation: Rate Region with No Encoder Shared Randomness

-\begin{remark} As mentioned earlier (see Remark~\ref{remark:CR}), when $Y$ is a deterministic function of $(X_1,X_2,Z)$, the pairwise shared randomness does not have any effect on the communication rates.
-Indeed, the rate constraints in Theorems~\ref{thm:encsideIB}, \ref{thm:encsideOB}, and \ref{thm:indep} involving shared randomness rates become redundant, as we show in Appendices \ref{app:rem2}, \ref{app:rem4} and \ref{app:rem5} respectively.
-In Appendix~\ref{app:rem4}, we also show that our outer bound in Theorem~\ref{thm:encsideOB} restricted to deterministic function computation implies the outer bound of Sefidgaran and Tchamkerten~\cite[Theorem~1]{SefidgaranT16} specialized to the two-user multiple-access network of noiseless links (also reported in \cite[Corollary 2]{SefidgaranT11}).
-However, it is unclear whether our outer bound strictly subsumes the latter for deterministic functions.
-In appendices~\ref{app:rem2} and \ref{app:rem5}, we also show that for deterministic function computation, our Theorems~\ref{thm:encsideIB} and \ref{thm:indep}, respectively, reduce to Theorems~2 and 3 of Sefidgaran and Tchamkerten~\cite{SefidgaranT16} specialized to the two-user multiple-access network of noiseless links, also reported in \cite[Proposition 1 and Theorem 3]{SefidgaranT11}. \end{remark}
+\begin{remark} {\blue As mentioned earlier (see Remark~\ref{remark:CR}), when $Y$ is a deterministic function of $(X_1,X_2,Z)$, pairwise shared randomness (or common randomness shared by all users) does not have any effect on the communication rates.
+Indeed, the rate constraints in Theorem~\ref{thm:indep} involving shared randomness rates become redundant as we show in Appendix~\ref{app:rem5}.
+We also show in Appendix~\ref{app:rem5} that Theorem~\ref{thm:indep} reduces to the main result of Sefidgaran and Tchamkerten~\cite[Theorem~3]{SefidgaranT16} specialized to the two-user multiple-access network of noiseless links, also reported in \cite[Theorem 3]{SefidgaranT11}.
+In appendix~\ref{app:rem2}, we show that for deterministic function computation, Theorem~\ref{thm:encsideIB} reduces to Theorem~2 of Sefidgaran and Tchamkerten~\cite{SefidgaranT16} specialized to the two-user multiple-access network of noiseless links, also reported in \cite[Proposition 1]{SefidgaranT11}.} \end{remark}

-Sefidgaran and Tchamkerten~\cite{SefidgaranT11} already observed that their inner bound (and hence, our Theorem \ref{thm:encsideIB}) is not tight, in general.
+{\blue\begin{remark} Theorem~\ref{thm:indep} recovers the point-to-point channel simulation results~\cite[Theorem~II.1]{cuff2013distributed}, \cite[Theorem~1]{6757002}, and \cite[Theorem~1]{YassaeeGA15} (specialized to a single round of interaction) when $X_2=\emptyset$. \end{remark} } Sefidgaran and Tchamkerten~\cite{SefidgaranT11} already observed that their inner bound (and hence, our Theorem \ref{thm:encsideIB}, which recovers their inner bound as shown in Appendix~\ref{app:rem2}) is not tight, in general.
 The deterministic function computation problem of K\"{o}rner and Marton~\cite{KornerM79} illustrates this (see \cite[Example 2]{SefidgaranA11}).
 For computing the mod-$2$ sum of binary $X_1$ and $X_2$ with symmetric input distribution, K\"{o}rner and Marton~\cite{KornerM79} showed that structured codes can strictly outperform standard random coding schemes.
 Achievable schemes using algebraic-structured codes exploiting the specific structure of the function to be computed were further explored by Krithivasan and Pradhan~\cite{krithivasan2011distributed} and Atif and Pradhan~\cite{atifsandeep}, where the latter considered the quantum setting.